basilesportif/gall-guide/gall_types.md

 ### Standard Library Organization
 * `hoon.hoon`: general Hoon language types and functions
 * `arvo.hoon`: base kernel that loads the vanes and has some types in it
-* `zuse.hoon`: the "public" interface (models and code) for each vane.
+* `lull.hoon`: the "public" models for each vane.
 These can be called by other vanes and user code, and aren't used for internal vane implementation.
+* `zuse.hoon`: additional stdlib functions

 ### Key Standard Library Types that Gall Uses
 * `quip` (`sys/hoon.hoon`)